 Respond promptly to emails whenever possible, and provide a clear and concise reply.
 If you require additional time for research, let the sender know, and give an estimate on when you will follow up.

 F. Use appropriate out-of-office email conventions

 Do not indicate why you are out of the office.
-First, it's irrelevant whether you are at a conference or relaxing on the Riviera, and second, you are violating your own privacy by giving out that information.
+It doesn't really matter to the recipient whether you are at a conference or taking a vacation, and are violating your own privacy by giving out that information.
 All emails sent to your box will receive your out-of-office reply, and there might be senders whom you do not want to inform of your whereabouts.